10 Tips to Help Your Church Prepare for Easter

 Social media is a simple way to get your message out to your members and those outside your church.
 Used strategically, it can be a highly effective tool to increase Easter attendance.

 You can do a number of things: Use your sermon intro or another Easter-related video to tease the service or quote a passage about the empty tomb.
 You can even offer a reflection on the importance of Easter or give some interesting facts about the resurrection, the history of Easter, or the reliability of the gospels.
-You could talk about what’s going to be special about your Easter service, or simply remind people that everyone is welcome to join you and that this can be a special time for friends and family to celebrate together.
+You could talk about what’s going to be special about your Easter sermon or overall service, or simply remind people that everyone is welcome to join you and that this can be a special time for friends and family to celebrate together.

 The point is to keep your service top of mind while posting something worth sharing.